What is the MCLR Rate and How Does it Affect Loans?

 Banks factor in their operating expenses, which include administrative costs, salaries, and other overheads associated with lending operations.

 The tenor premium reflects the additional cost banks incur for lending money over longer periods.
-It’s added to the marginal cost to determine the MCLR.
+A longer loan tenure typically means a higher risk, so banks charge an additional amount known as the tenor premium.

 Frequent Checks, Thorough Reviews and Revisions